robertpeteuil/inkdrop-export-by-tag/README.md

 ## Usage

-Right-clicking on a Tag to trigger an export is supported in the tag-list in sidebar, the message list in the middle, and the title area of a note in the editor.
+1. Right-clicking on a Tag in the: tag-list in sidebar, note list in the middle, title block of editor

-and selecting one of the options from the context-menu
+2. Chose an export type in the pop-up menu
+   1. Export notes with tag as Markdown
+   2. Export notes with tag as HTML
+3. Select a download destination in the dialog

-## Modes
+## Options

+set default a default download directory, control file overwrites, set exports control over how the files are exported.

 This plugin runs in two different modes